homebridge/homebridge-config-ui-x/README.md

 # Usage

+Login Screen

 Most of your platform configs have usernames and passwords in them.
 To keep these seceret, this plugin has basic authentication.
 The users are stored in the ~/.homebridge/auth.json file.

 ![Login](login.png)

 Status Screen

 This shows you that the services are running.
-It also has you HomeKit pin.
+It also has your HomeKit pin.

 ![Status](status.png)